simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

 `a` runs command-line hledger's add command, and reloads the updated file.
 This allows some basic data entry.

-`E` runs $HLEDGER_UI_EDITOR, or $EDITOR, or a default (emacs) on the journal file.
+`E` runs $HLEDGER_UI_EDITOR, or $EDITOR, or a default (`emacsclient -a "" -nw`) on the journal file.
-When invoked from the register and transaction screens, the cursor will be positioned at the current transaction.
-When invoked from the error screen, the cursor will be at the error location (if possible).
+With some editors (emacs, vi), the cursor will be positioned at the current transaction when invoked from the register and transaction screens, and at the error location (if possible) when invoked from the error screen.

 `q` quits the application.